 Symmetry and Order

-The Georgian facade is governed by strict bilateral symmetry.
-The front door occupies the exact center, flanked by equal numbers of windows.
-Upper floors mirror the arrangement below, with windows aligned vertically.
-This rigid organization creates a sense of stability and rationality that appealed to Enlightenment-era sensibilities.
+The Georgian facade is governed by strict bilateral symmetry, and I do mean strict.
+The front door sits at the exact center, flanked by equal numbers of windows on each side.
+Upper floors mirror the arrangement below, with windows stacked in perfect vertical alignment.
+This rigid organization creates a sense of stability and rationality that really appealed to Enlightenment-era thinking — the idea that the world was orderly and knowable, expressed right there in brickwork and stone.

 Window Design

-Georgian windows are tall, vertical rectangles with multi-pane sash construction.
-The classic Georgian window has six panes in each sash (six-over-six), though larger homes might feature nine-over-nine or twelve-over-twelve configurations.
-Windows are set in subtle reveals, their proportions carefully calculated to complement the overall facade.
+Georgian windows are tall, vertical rectangles with multi-pane sash construction — the kind that slide up and down.
+The classic Georgian window has six panes in each sash (what’s called six-over-six), though grander homes might feature nine-over-nine or even twelve-over-twelve configurations.
+Windows are set in subtle reveals, their proportions calculated to complement the overall facade rather than call attention to themselves individually.

-Window placement follows a hierarchical pattern: the tallest windows appear on the principal floor (often the first floor above a raised basement), with progressively shorter windows on upper stories.
-This graduation reflects the interior importance of each level while creating visual interest.
+There’s also a hierarchical pattern to window placement that I find really clever: the tallest windows appear on the principal floor (typically the first floor above a raised basement, where the important rooms were), with progressively shorter windows on each upper story.
+This graduation reflects the interior importance of each level while creating subtle visual interest on the exterior.
+Form following function, in the most elegant way possible.

 The Georgian Doorway